yoheitaonishi/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

 * Sometimes, my video can't detect line smothly.
 I think Line class can be improved.
 Now, I use last n lane curverad if line isn't detectd but it doesn't work well when line isn't detected in a continuous.
 I should calculate line curverad insted it.
 It would be good if Line class has some calculated value like array of previous curverad.
 Then I can calulate curverad with some weight
+* In challenge video, right half of road that car is running and left half one are different color.
+In this case, my code might detect border of different color as line.
+It should be set limit of line width.